 2. Address the Whole Person

 All functions and systems in your body are interconnected.
-That’s why functional medicine practitioners address a patient as a whole person rather than looking at different symptoms separately.
+That’s why functional health practitioners address a patient as a whole person rather than looking at different symptoms separately.

 For example, if you experience thyroid issues and depression, you don’t necessarily need to see a thyroid specialist and a psychologist separately — thyroid autoimmunity is linked to depression and anxiety in several studies.
 And, poor gut health may be a root cause of both thyroid and mood symptoms.

-As a result, functional medicine eliminates the need to visit different physicians for different symptoms, leading to more time and money saved.
+As a result, functional health eliminates the need to visit different physicians for different symptoms, leading to more time and money saved.

-Choose a functional medicine doctor licensed in treating your health problems.
-In the above example, look for a physician experienced in thyroid, gut, and autoimmune conditions like Dr. Michael Ruscio.
+Choose a functional health provider licensed in treating your health problems.
+In the above example, look for a physician experienced in thyroid, gut, and autoimmune conditions like Dr. Michael Ruscio, DC.

 3. Order Lab Tests and Interpret Results

 Some health problems have vague symptoms such as unexplained weight loss, fatigue, and brain fog.
 In this case, it may be hard to identify the exact causes behind your mystery illness.
-Your functional medicine doctor may suggest specific lab tests for a more accurate diagnosis.
+Your functional health provider may suggest specific lab tests for a more accurate diagnosis.

-Per the systems biology approach, functional medicine lab testing offers a unique approach to determining the underlying causes of disease.
-Once your test results are available, your doctor can design a treatment plan that specifically targets your health triggers.
+Per the systems biology approach, functional health lab testing offers a unique approach to determining the underlying causes of disease.
+Once your test results are available, your provider can design a treatment plan that specifically targets your health triggers.

 Note: We also do our best to cover as much lab testing as possible under your insurance.